Skip to main content

 We do not have as large a population of wintering Snow Geese now as we did twenty years ago even though the overall population of the species is at an all-time high.
 This is due largely to loss of the rice farms that once dominated the Katy area.
 But the area is still a good location to find Snow Geese beginning mid-October when a few early migrants arrive.
 Greater numbers begin arriving toward mid-November and remain until around the end of February.
 During this time it is possible to see flocks of Snow Geese numbering in the thousands.
 What a sight!
 And the cacophony of a large flock of Snow Geese landing or taking to the air is a symphony to my ears.

-Snow Goose (dark morph)
+Snow Goose (blue morph)

-Snow Goose (dark morph)
+Snow Goose (blue morph)

 © David McDonald